Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Charged massive scalar field in charged EGB space-time

 It is convenient to investigate the radial equation near the horizon since we are more concerned with waves incident into the black hole.
 Near the horizon, Eq. (\ref{rad}) can be approximated as

 Using Eq.~(\ref{epotential}), the above equation can be written as the following form

 The solution of the above radial equation is

-The positive and negative signs correspond to the outgoing and ingoing wave modes, respectively.
+The positive sign corresponds to outgoing wave modes; while, the negative sign corresponds to the ingoing wave modes.
 We choose the negative sign since the ingoing wave mode is the physically acceptable solution.
 Thus, the charged complex scalar field near the event horizon has the form

 After obtaining the wave function, we can calculate the parameter changes of the black hole through the energy momentum and charge flux of the complex scalar field.